xwal/awesome-stars/README.md

 * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,000+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.

 ## Swift
+* [SWRoute](https://github.com/rodionovd/SWRoute) - PoC of function hooking in Swift
+* [iPicUploader](https://github.com/toolinbox/iPicUploader) - Use iPic to upload images on macOS.
+* [ProtocolNetwork](https://github.com/MDCC2016/ProtocolNetwork) - Sample project to show how to use protocol/extension to build a network layer
+* [Zewo](https://github.com/Zewo/Zewo) - Open source Swift libraries for modern server software on macOS and Linux.
+* [mas](https://github.com/mas-cli/mas) - :package: Mac App Store command line interface
 * [DKChainableAnimationKit](https://github.com/Draveness/DKChainableAnimationKit) - Chainable animations in Swift
-* [Material](https://github.com/CosmicMind/Material) - Material is an animation and graphics framework that allows developers to easily create beautiful applications.
+* [Material](https://github.com/CosmicMind/Material) - Material is an animation and graphics framework that is used to create beautiful applications.
 * [LearnSwift](https://github.com/cjiong/LearnSwift) - One hundred days, fifty projects.
-* [ShadowsocksX-NG](https://github.com/shadowsocks/ShadowsocksX-NG) - Next Generation of ShadowsocksX https://github.com/shadowsocks/shadowsocks-iOS
 * [StatusProvider](https://github.com/mariohahn/StatusProvider) - Protocol to handle initial Loadings, Empty Views and Error Handling in a ViewController & views
 * [12306ForMac](https://github.com/fancymax/12306ForMac) - An unofficial 12306 Client for Mac
 * [TheList](https://github.com/Awesome-Server-Side-Swift/TheList) - A list of Awesome Server Side Swift 3 projects